 We consider CRM to view the customer relationship as an investment, which is to contribute to the bottom line of the enterprise.
-The design and management of the customer relationship is to strengthen the competitive position of an enterprise by increasing the loyalty of customers.
-While this extends beyond the use of information technology, IT is an important enabler of modern CRM.
+The design and management of customer relationships is to strengthen the competitive position of an enterprise by increasing the loyalty of customers.
+While this extends beyond the use of IT, an important enabler of modern CRM.

-Apart from the strategy oriented concept of RM and systems oriented concepts, there are several CRM approaches with special focus on business processes [33].
-However, these approaches are based on the separation of the functional areas of marketing, sales and service, which by itself does not provide a crossfunctional process view.
+Apart from the strategy-oriented concept of RM and systems-oriented concepts, there are several CRM approaches with special focus on business processes (Schulze et al., 2000).
+However, these approaches are based on the separation of the functional areas of marketing, sales and service, which by itself does not provide a cross-functional process view.

 CRM processes typically require not only transactional data, which can be automatically collected and stored in relational databases, but also a significant amount of knowledge.
 Also, CRM processes are typically complex and only structured to a certain extent.
-Hence, they can be considered knowledge-intensive processes [7].
+Hence, they can be considered knowledge-intensive processes

+(Eppler et al., 1999).
 Besides developing an integrated view of CRM processes, it is therefore critical for our framework to address the management of knowledge flows from and to the customer across all communication channels as well as to enable the use the knowledge about the customers.
-This is why we will focus on KM in the next section
+This is why we will focus on KM in the next section.

-2.2 Knowledge Management
+2.2 Knowledge management

-Up to now, there has been an abundance of publications to KM, which fall into two broad categories, epistemological and ontology oriented KM models.
-Within epistemology mainly the cognitivistic and the autopoietic approaches have been of significance to the area of KM [39].
+Up to now, there has been an abundance of publications in KM, which fall into two broad categories, epistemological and ontology-oriented KM models.
+Within epistemology, mainly the cognitivistic and the autopoietic approaches have been of significance to the area of KM (von Krogh et al., 1994).
 The cognitivistic approach describes knowledge as stored in distinct knowledge structures which are created through rule based manipulation and can exists independently of an individual.
-In contrast, the autopoietic approach according to [39, p.
-55f.] states that knowledge is context sensitive and embodied in the individual.
+In contrast, the autopoietic approach according to von Krogh et al. (1994, p.
+55) states that knowledge is context sensitive and embodied in the individual.

-According to the autopoietic epistemology, individuals acquire knowledge by observing and interpreting their environment [38].
-They can actively transfer knowledge between themselves through articulation and different types of interaction [40].
+According to the autopoietic epistemology, individuals acquire knowledge by observing and interpreting their environment (von Foerster, 1984).
+They can actively transfer knowledge between themselves through articulation and different types of interaction (Watzlawick et al., 1967).
 The main differentiating characteristic of knowledge is the difficulty of its articulation.
 Knowledge that can be easily articulated is labeled "explicit knowledge".
-Knowledge, that is difficult to articulate and therefore difficult to transfer is labeled "tacit knowledge" [25, pp. 3-25] which was superseded by the term "implicit knowledge".
-With their SECI KM model Nonaka and Takeuchi have formulated an encompassing epistemological autopoietic KM model [19, p.45].
-Boisot [2] and McLoughlin & Thorpe [18] also provide examples of this approach.
+Knowledge, that is difficult to articulate and therefore difficult to transfer is labeled "tacit knowledge" (Polanyi, 1966, pp. 3-25), which was superseded by the term "implicit knowledge".
+With their SECI KM model, Nonaka and Takeuchi have formulated an encompassing epistemological autopoietic KM model (Nonaka and Konno, 1998, p.
+45).
+Boisot (1987)) and McLoughlin and Thorpe (1993) also provide examples of this approach.

-Ontological KM models on the other hand view knowledge as a "black box".
+Ontological KM models, on the other hand, view knowledge as a "black box".
 The characteristics of knowledge are defined through its relationships with a constructed universe of discourse.
-Modeling dimensions frequently used by ontological KM models include a process dimension and an agent dimension (individual vs. group).
+Modeling dimensions frequently used by ontological KM models include a process dimension and an agent dimension (individual vs group).

-Process oriented KM models focus on the characteristics of knowledge during its lifecycle.
+Process-oriented KM models focus on the characteristics of knowledge during its lifecycle.
 They analyze the relationships and environmental variables that influence the processes of knowledge development, dissemination, modification and use.
-Examples for process oriented KM models include Probst [27] and Wiig [42].
-Agent oriented KM models focus on the characteristics of knowledge during the flow between individuals.
+Examples for process-oriented KM models include Probst et al. (1999) and Wiig (1995).
+Agent-oriented KM models focus on the characteristics of knowledge during the flow between individuals.
 They analyze the variables that expedite or hinder the flow of knowledge in social networks.
-Examples for agent oriented KM models include Wenger [41] and Enkel [6].
+Examples for agent-oriented KM models include Wenger (1998) and Enkel et al. (2000).